17z7h0m4s/exquisite-corpse-discord-bot/README.md

 The game traces its roots to 1920s Paris, where the Surrealists invented a technique for bypassing conscious thought and tapping into collective imagination.
 The name comes from the first poem created this way: *"Le cadavre exquis boira le vin nouveau"* — "The exquisite corpse will drink the young wine."

 This bot adapts the paper-folding mechanic for Discord.
 Two players alternate writing six words at a time, but each sees only the final word of their partner's contribution.
 The collision produces lines neither could have written alone.
+The whole becomes greater than the sum of its parts.

 ## Commands